apnadkarni/blt/doc/timestamp.rst

 ----------

 The **blt::timestamp** command recognizes many different timezone names and abbreviations.
-If uses a TCL array variable **blt::timezones** to search for timezones.
-The array keyed by the timezone name or abbreviation.
-The value is a list of two strings representing the standard time and daylight time offsets.
-Each offset is in the form
+It uses a TCL array variable **blt::timezones** to look up timezone names and abbreviations to get their offsets from UTC.
+The array is keyed by the timezone name or abbreviation.
+Each value is a list of two strings representing the standard time and daylight time offsets.
+Offsets are in the form

   *sign* *HH* **:** *MM*

 where *sign* is either "+" or "-", *HH* are 2 digits representing the hours and *MM* are 2 digits representing the minutes.
-There are separated by a colon ":".
+They are separated by a colon ":".
 The first offset is the offset from UTC for the standard time.
 The second is the offset from UTC for the daylight time.
 If the timezone does not have daylight time, then the two entries are the same.
 For example, the value for the timezone "US/Hawaii" is "-10:00 -10:00".

 Unfortunately timezone abbreviations are not unique.
-The are several duplicates.
+There are several duplicate abbreviations.
 For example BST matches British Summer Time (UTC+01), Brazil Standard Time (UTC-03), and Bering Summer Time (UTC-11).
 EDT matches Eastern Daylight Time USA" (UTC-04) and Eastern Daylight Time Australia (UTC+11) EST matches Eastern Standard Time USA (UTC-05), Eastern Standard Time Australia (UTC+10), and Eastern Brazil Standard Time (UTC-03).

 If you don't find a timezone name or abbreviation in the **blt::timezones** array or there is an entry with the wrong offsets, you can set the array